Odianosen25/Monitor-App/README.md

 - Can schedule a restart of the entire Monitor system at a scheduled time during certain days in the week via the `scheduled_restart` configuration
 - Supports the ability to have the node restarted, if the node is reported to be offline.
 This will only take place if `auto_reboot_when_offline` is `True`

-To use the app, it is required to setup the system in the home as follows:
+To use the app, it is required to setup the Monitor system as follows:
 --------------------------------------------------------------------------

 - Have [Home Assistant](https://www.home-assistant.io/getting-started/) and [Appdaemon](https://appdaemon.readthedocs.io/en/latest/INSTALL.html) >= 4.0 running (of course :roll_eyes:)